ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 Dec  7 14:47:21 srv1 kernel: i6300esb: initialized (0xffffc90000128000). heartbeat=30 sec (nowayout=0)
 ~~~

-> in your test environment, you could use a software watchdog from the Linux
+> **NOTE**: in your test environment, you could use a software watchdog from the
-> kernel called `softdog`.
-This is fine as far as this is just for demo purpose
+> Linux kernel called `softdog`.
+This is fine as far as this is just for demo
-> or very last possible solution.
-You should definitely rely on a hardware
+> purpose or very last possible solution.
+You should definitely rely on a
-> watchdog which is not tied to the operating system.
+> hardware watchdog which is not tied to the operating system.
 {: .notice}

 First we need to stop the cluster to set everything up.
 The watchdog capability